Isaiah Chapter 56

 Isaiah 56:6 “Also the sons of the stranger, that join themselves to the LORD, to serve him, and to love the name of the LORD, to be his servants, every one that keepeth the sabbath from polluting it, and taketh hold of my covenant;”

 The “stranger” is speaking of all the nations who were not physical Israel.
-We studied earlier how there were more of them who accepted Jesus as their Savior, than there was of the natural Jew.
+We studied earlier how there were more of them who accepted Jesus as their Savior, than there were of the natural Jew.
 The secret is, they accept Jesus as their Savior and Lord.

 The “covenant”, spoken of here, is the new covenant of grace.